Skip to main content

 The Middle District of Pennsylvania covers cities like Scranton, Harrisburg, and Williamsport.
 It serves over 3.2 million people.

-There are currently two vacancies in the Middle District of Pennsylvania.
-Joseph Saporito has been nominated to fill one of those vacancies.
+There is currently one vacancy in the Middle District of Pennsylvania.
+No nominees have been nominated to fill this vacancy.

 Image